leftyb/tech-app/README.md

 - `-q`: suppress devbox logs

 - `-auto-approve` Is disabled, you can enable it using `TF_AUTO_APPROVE=true` e.g. `devbox run --env ENV=prod --env TF_AUTO_APPROVE=true setup-all -q`
-  - WARNING: This will apply all terraform resources withought manual input.
+  - WARNING: This will apply all terraform resources without manual input.

 Steps that are done automatically:

-- Will install in an isolated shells environment all necessary packages (check `devbox.json`).
+- Will install in an isolated shell environment all necessary packages (check `devbox.json`).
 - Create all `AWS` resources with `terraform`
 - Apply the necessary manifests for `Karpenter`
 - Apply necessary manifest files for the application.